shakebugs/shake-docs/docs/android/screens/chat-screen.md

 The user can reply to your message sent over the Dashboard and provide you with more details about the reported bug, crash, or feedback - directly from the app without leaving it.
-This allows you to fix bugs more easily and makes your customers happy, a win-win situation.
+This allows you to easier fix bugs and makes your customers happy, a win-win situation.

 Chat supports dark and light theme and is integrated with the white labeling to show it in your brand color.